-More news on the development, albeit the rec center and not the main sections of the parcel; according to Crain’s Detroit, a proposal is in to re-develop the Brewster-Douglas Recreation Center into 200 apartments.
-MHT Housing Inc. is attempting to buy the 6-acre parcel, and would construct 3 additional buildings in addition to the renovation of the rec center…
+More news on the Brewster-Douglass site development, albeit the rec center and not the main sections of the parcel; according to Crain’s Detroit, a proposal is in to re-develop the Brewster-Douglas Recreation Center into 200 apartments.
+MHT Housing Inc. is attempting to buy the 6-acre parcel and would construct 3 additional buildings in addition to the renovation of the rec center…

-ORIGINAL POST; JANUARY 2018: The City of Detroit has decided against applying for a $30M HUD Choice Neighborhoods grant, deciding instead to sell the 18-acre Brewster-Douglass site to Dan Gilbert’s real estate arm, Bedrock LLC.
+The City of Detroit has decided against applying for a $30M HUD Choice Neighborhoods grant, deciding instead to sell the 18-acre Brewster-Douglass site to Dan Gilbert’s real estate arm, Bedrock LLC.
 Citing a “very narrow path” to approval via the HUD application, the city will sell the parcel to Bedrock for $23M, pending approval from the U.S. Department of Housing and Urban Development.
-The deal, which includes plans for 700 rental and for-sale residential units, would represent the largest property in the Bedrock Detroit portfolio (based on acreage), if approved.
+The deal, which includes plans for 700 rental and for-sale residential units, would represent the largest property in the Bedrock Detroit portfolio (based on acreage) if approved.

 To read more about the Brewster-Douglass sale, check out this article in The Detroit News.

-Lou Bitove & Jeff Bortnick, owners of The New Home Experts®, have more than 30 years combined experience in real estate, much of that with builders like Pulte & Toll Brothers.
-They also provide market research for area builders, developers and national firms.
-If you’re considering a new home, remember: the builders rep represents the builder, not you.
+The owners of The New Home Experts®, have over 40 years of combined experience in real estate, much of that with builders like Pulte & Toll Brothers.
+They also provide market research for area builders, developers, and national firms.
+If you’re considering a new home, remember: the builders’ rep represents the builder, not you.
 Work with the only local agents in Metro Detroit to specialize in new homes, and save money in the process – ask us how!